Mary Carroll Johansen

 My primary goal, as an educator, is to provide my students with the education they should expect to receive at any top-ranked university.
 I seek to vary my approach to teaching and my assignments to accommodate the disparate learning styles of students, the different kinds and amounts of primary source materials available at different points in history, and the diverse course topics that I teach.
 Thanks to the wealth of primary source documents on the internet, I am able to introduce students in introductory classes to the moving words of people in the past, and to encourage students to engage in original research projects.

-“Pennsylvania’s History from a Unique Perspective,” Pennsylvania Magazine of History and Biography, 2014 (forthcoming)
+"Pennsylvania’s History from a Unique Perspective through Oral History,” Pennsylvania Magazine of History and Biography, Vol. 82, No. 1 (2014).

 “First Person Assignments: Considering How History Affects and Is Affected by the Individual.”
-The History Teacher, 2014 (forthcoming).
+The History Teacher, Vol. 47, No. 2 (2014).

 Pennsylvania Humanities Council Small Grants (2007, 2008) to fund the Holy Family University-Glen Foerd Speaker Series